v2sCollections/City-of-Dreams/README.md

 ## ![](https://s12.gifyu.com/images/IMMERSION.png)

-- V can now pay off NCPD to get rid of your crime status.
 - Netrunners can use more hacks on you and reveal your position now they have access to the same hacks as you.
 - Adds the animation you see when you first pick up a weapon, configurable in the game.
 - Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles and more.
 - NCPD will now chase you in vehicles and will spawn further away from you.
-- Make your vehicle's headlights brighter and shine further.
 - In-game torch.
+- Metro System with 19 different stations.
+- Vendors now show their real names.
+- Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
+- Immersive time skip allows you to still see the world around you when you skip time.
+- 20+ expression and pose packs for photo mode adds over 100 different poses and expressions.
+- The weather has been completely rebalanced you will see more changes in weather.
+- People will now casually interact with you as you walk near them.
+- Fully useable stock market system that dynamically reacts to quests and player action.
+- V can now press the aim button to walk without zooming in.
+- V can now purchase all the popular drugs in night city.
+- V can now pay off NCPD to get rid of your crime status.
 - V can now have drinks at bars around night city.
 - V can now eat at food vendors around night city.
 - V can now sit in the chair to get work done at any ripperdoc.
-- Improved radio lets you skip songs add songs and remove songs you don't want out of the playlists.
 - V now has access to more megabuildings at which you can buy new apartments.
-- Metro System with 19 different stations.
-- Strippers and sex workers now have much more revealing clothing.
 - V can now pet nibbles.
-- Vendors now show their real names.
 - V can sit pretty much anywhere.
 - V can now trade with street vendors.
-- Edgerunners Props placed throughout the city.
-- Immersive time skip allows you to still see the world around you when you skip time.
-- Panam now sends you more messages.
-- 20 expression and pose packs for photo mode adds over 100 different poses and expressions.
-- V can now press the aim button to walk without zooming in.
-- The weather has been completely rebalanced you will see more changes in weather.
-- V can now purchase all the popular drugs in night city.
-- People will now casually interact with you as you walk near them.
-- Fully useable stock market system that dynamically reacts to quests and player action.
-- Modified every part of the damage system and other elements to give gangs and corps more flavour and uniqueness.
-Also, get benefits and penalties against gangs/corps based on your life path.
 - V can play the arcade machines.
-- Improved mini map zoom allows the map to dynamically zoom in and out depending on what areas you are in or if you are in the combat state.

 ---